nimakh8/WhenToAct/README.md

 Exp.1_behavData contains data from 'medium' offer trials in the 'balanced' design (Khalighinejad et al., Neuron, 2020) and the 'biased' design (experiment 1).

-Exp.2_behavData contains all behavioural data from experiment 2: manipulation of the serotonergic system with Citalopram.
+Exp.2_behavData contains all behavioural data from experiment 2: manipulation of the serotonergic system with citalopram.

 Exp.3_behavData contains all behavioural data from experiment 3: manipulation of the cholinergic system with rivastigmine.